Token, Hash

 https://opensea.io/collection/token-hash

-CryptoPunks attempt to ground this tenuous link between image and ID by embedding an encoded image of all the punks in their contract.
-This image circulates freely, but the authenticity of any the image can be verified by entering it into a SHA256 cryptographic hash function and comparing the output to the hash encoded in the contract.
+CryptoPunks attempt to solidify this link between ID and image by embedding an encoded version of all the punks in their contract.
+This image circulates freely online, but the authenticity of any image can be verified by entering its data into a cryptographic hash function and comparing the output to the hash encoded in the contract.

-Artists such as Deafbeef have taken further steps to strengthen the link between token ID and artwork.
-Deafbeef encodes the parameters for each audio-visual artwork on-chain, and embeds the scripts used to generate the work on each transaction.
-These scripts provides the collector with code and parameters to re-create the artwork, should the original file be lost.
+Artists such as Deafbeef have taken further steps to strengthen the link between token ID and artwork by encoding the parameters for each audio-visual artwork on-chain, and embedding the scripts used to generate the work on each transaction.
+This provides the collector with all the code necessary to recreate the artwork, should the original render be lost or damaged.

-Projects such as Loot take on-chain one step further, generating the artworks on-chain as SVGs.
+Projects such as Loot are considered fully ‘on-chain,’ storing all data on the blockchain and generating the visual components of the artwork on the blockchain.
 This removes the need for a collector to run parameters through scripts, but introduces new challenges.

-To solve this issue, on-chain artists generate their random values deterministically.
-Deterministic number generation relies on the same cryptographic hash function which CrytoPunks uses to encode their reference image.
-The hash function always returns a consistent output for a given input, but importantly, any small change in the input will result in a wildly different output.
+To solve this issue, artists working on-chain generate their random values deterministically.
+Deterministic number generation relies on the same cryptographic hash function which CrytoPunks used to encode their image of all punks; provided with a consistent input, the function returns a consistent output.
+Important, though is that any small change in the input will result in a wildly and randomly different output.

-In the case of Loot, the random value that determines which asset a token is given is derived by feeding a hash function a piece of text such as ‘WEAPON’, in combination with the token ID.
-The combined value, for example ‘WEAPON56’, is fed into the function and returns a value.
-The hash function will return the same value time WEAPON56 is input, but will give a randomly different value if WEAPON57 is entered.
+In the case of Loot, randomness is obtained by feeding a hash function a piece of in combination with the token ID.
+The hash function will return the same value each time WEAPON56 is input but will give a non-predictably different value if WEAPON57 is entered.

-To become useful as an input, the hash value is divided by the number of items in a list, and the remainder is used as the index to retrieve the token ID’s weapon.
-This approach can be applied to different lists of items, and if they are all of varying lengths, a single random hash value will return different values for each list.
+The resulting number output from the hash function is very long, and to become useful as a selector for a list of weapons, the hash is divided by the number of items in a list, and the remainder is used as an index for that list of weapons.
+This approach can be applied to different lists of items of varying lengths, a single hash branching into a new random value for each list.

 Autoglyphs, Loot, Artblocks et al. each input different values to their deterministic generation functions, but the central concept remains the same; use a stable input to return a stable, random value.

-Images for on-chain NFT projects are drawn anew each time it the image is requested, all randomness derived from the token ID and its hashed value.
+Images for on-chain NFT projects are drawn anew each time they are requested, all randomness growing from the token ID and its hashed value.

-In Token Hash these two values which constitute the generative NFT are laid bare.
-Stripped of visual and narrative, the tokens display the scaffolding from which generative images are constructed.
-The numbers contain, in minimal form, the core characteristics of the on-chain generative NFT; rarity, scarcity, symmetry, beauty.
+In Token Hash these two values which originate the complex structure of the generative on-chain NFT are laid bare.
+The hash is rounded to the size of the collection, allowing these two numbers to express the core characteristics of the on-chain generative NFT; rarity, symmetry and beauty.

 Token Hash public sale opens Thursday Oct 7 at 10 am EST.

-1000 tokens will available for sequential minting, at a price of 0.02 ETH each.
+1000 tokens will be available for sequential minting, at 0.02 ETH each.

 http://tokenhash.jonathanchomko.com/